Code-Institute-Submissions/lisaloudness-milestone_project_1/README.md

 Main aim of this website is to provide a comprehensive landing site for events and information regarding Victoria Park.
 Included will be general information about the park such as amenities, opening times, location and also timestamped events which will require a calendar.

 ## **Development** ##
 Victoria Park is a popular park with high footfall.
-To represent user stories for multiple end users informal discussions held with:
+To represent user stories for multiple end users informal discussions were held with:
 * dog walker at the park
 * ice cream van owner
 * 12 year old boy